replikativ/datahike/README.md

 applies for namespaces beyond `datahike.api`.
 We are working towards a portable version of datahike on top of core.async.
 Feel free to provide some help :).

-## TODO
+## Roadmap/Changelog

+### 0.1.0

+- small, but stable JVM API
+- caching for fast query performance in konserve

+### 0.2.0

-- port to core.async
+- cleanup interface to hitchhiker-tree
+- use core.async in the future to provide durability also in a ClojureScript environment. core.async needs to be balanced with query performance though.

+### 0.3.0

 - GC or eager deletion of fragments
-- use core.async in the future to provide durability also in a ClojureScript environment. core.async needs to be balanced with query performance though.
+- use hitchhiker-tree synchronization for replication
 - run comprehensive query suite and compare to datascript and datomic

+## Commercial support

+We can provide commercial support with [lambdaforge](http://lambdaforge.io).
+If you are interested in a particular feature, please let us know.

 ## License